labeveryday/understanding-buildpacks/README.md

 # understanding-buildpacks

 This is a repo to learn how to use python buildpacks

 Buildpack gives you the ability to not have to worry about building a docker file.

+Buildpacks are a standard created by cloudfoundry

+1. Build your app

+    ```python
+    print("Hello World!")
+    ```

-1. Install buildpack tool to build the containers from buildpack
+2. Install buildpack tool to build the containers from buildpack

     https://buildpacks.io/docs/tools/pack/

-2. Verify the version
+3. Verify the version

     ```bash
     pack --version
     ```

-3. Create the default builder for packeto
+4. Create the default builder for packeto

     ```bash
     pack config default-builder paketobuildpacks/builder:full
     ```

-4. Create `Profile` and add your app there.
+5. Create `Profile` and add your app there.

     `web: python hello.py`

-5. Build your app using a python build pack
+6. Build your app using a python build pack

     ```bash
     pack build myapp --buildpack paketo-community/python@0.4.1
     ```

-6. Run your app with docker
+7. Run your app with docker

     `docker run myapp`

-7. To find build packs
+8. To find build packs

     `https://registry.buildpacks.io/searches/python`

+## Notes

+Pass in your env...
+III.
+Config https://12factor.net/config

+You dont have to worry about doing the dockerfile configuration

+The build pack will automatically grab the `Procfile`, `buildpack.yml`, `requirements.txt`

+Here's a sample buildpack: https://github.com/paketo-community/python/tree/main/integration/testdata/pip